sugimotot/btsdoc-portal/developers/4_wallet/cli_wallet.md

 Your running witness/full node might be _BitShares Public Full Nodes_, or run by _businesses_ or _individuals_.

+### After opened the port

+You will be prompted: `locked >>>`.
+You need to unlock the wallet.
+After the `unlock`, you can issue any command available to the cli-wallet (Wallet APIs) or construct your own transaction manually.
+For the trading, the wallet needs to be unlocked sign trading orders.

 ----

 ## Case 1: Connecting a Cli-Wallet